 Distributions can trip up even experienced fund investors, so we put together a few FAQs to help you get up to speed.

-1. When do funds pay distributions?
+1. When do mutual funds make distributions?

 Most stock funds make distributions in December, but some pay distributions in November or on the first business day of 2020.

 2. What happens when a fund pays a distribution?

 Falling share prices.
 When a fund pays a distribution, its share price drops by the amount of the distribution.
 This is normal and doesn’t necessarily mean your investment has lost money.